rinq/websocket/README.md

 `prefix` | A prefix to use when logging.               | string  | `'[context-a] '` | `''`
 `debug`  | Specifies whether to log debug information. | boolean | `true`           | `false`

+If logging options are omitted entirely, no logging will take place.

 <!-- References -->

 [cbor-js]: https://github.com/paroga/cbor-js